rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ## When is it safe to integrate?

 Every time you integrate, you have to make sure that the main branch is working.
-(The second aspect of CI.)
+This is the second aspect of CI.

 How can you do that?